 Within the context of the University of Chichester, a Reservist is taken to mean an employee who has a reserve commitment to the British Armed Forces by being a member of the Volunteer Reserve Forces.
-The Volunteer Reserve Forces consist of the Royal Naval Reserve, the Royal Marines Reserve, the Territorial Army and the Reserve Air Forces.
+The Volunteer Reserve Forces consist of the Maritime Reserve (Royal Navy and Royal Marines), the Army Reserve and the Royal Air Force Reserve.